browserslist/browserslist-example/README.md

 [Stylelint] is a “ESLint for CSS” to warn you about mistakes in CSS.
-It also has [`stylelint-no-unsupported-browser-features`] plugin to warn you when some of the target browsers doesn’t support used CSS property.
+It also has [`stylelint-no-unsupported-browser-features`] plugin to warn you when CSS property will not work in all target browsers.

-Let’s install it
+Let’s install it:

 ```sh
 $ npm install stylelint stylelint-no-unsupported-browser-features